argonautdev/argonaut-actions/README.md

 # Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action prints "Hello Jason" or "Hello" + the name of a person to greet to the log.

 ## Inputs

 ### `who-to-greet`

 **Required** The name of the person to greet.
-Default `"World"`.
+Default `"Jason"`.

 ## Outputs